Cinnamon Roll Muffin Recipe

 Use room temperature ingredients

 I would say this is one of the easiest ways to turn your muffins hard and chewy instead of soft and moist.
-After the wet ingredients are added into the dry ingredients, mix by hand only until incorporated, and do not over mix!
+After the wet ingredients are added to the dry ingredients, mix by hand only until incorporated, and do not over-mix!
 It’s ok to have a few crumbs in your batter.

 Measure the ingredients correctly